jonnyfrazer/jonnyfrazer.github.io/README.md

 ## Software

 **The Transport Method:**
-The transport method is a technique for computing the correlation functions of fluctuations generated in an inflationary epoch during the early universe.
+The transport method is a technique for computing the two-point and three-point correlation functions of fluctuations generated in an inflationary epoch during the early universe.
 Our site [transportmethod.com](https://transportmethod.com/) collects a number of tools written in Mathematica, C++ and Python.

 **MULTIMODECODE:**
 MultiModeCode is a Fortran 95/2000 package for the numerical exploration of multifield inflation models, available from [modecode.org](http://modecode.org/).